Setting Up a Service Account

 - Create a File Share

 Active Directory Permissions

-The Active Directory event source collects the domain controller security log, so your service account must be a domain account that is member of the Domain Admins group.
+The Active Directory event source collects the domain controller security log to properly attribute all of your organizations’s events to the users involved.
+To set up the Active Directory event source, we strongly recommend you use a service account that is member of the Domain Admins group.

 Alternatives to Domain Admin Accounts

 If you have restrictions in your environment that do not allow you to use a Domain Admin account, we recommend you create a Non-Admin domain controller account.
 The steps required to use this method require more manual effort than using a Domain Admin account.

 You can install Nxlog on all your domain controllers and then configure it to collect the domain controller security logs.
 This is a third party tool that needs to be downloaded and installed on all your domain controllers.